 From HZD’s own presentation by Arjen Beij we have a better glimpse into how the developer defined interestingness for Aloy’s combat (solo or with a group of human ally NPCs) against machines:

 We can see that both the role distribution within a group of machine and the attack selection for a given attacker machine are both utility-based.
 We can further summarize the metrics behind such utility calculation: minimize chaos and optimize fairness when performing role distribution; balance variety, challenge and opportunities when performing attack selection.
 These metrics are all understandable, and the resulting combat experience is indeed interesting (intense, manageable, dynamic, and rewarding).
 The question is, can these metrics be learned?
 Furthermore, can AI not only learn the metrics for role distribution and attack selection, but also learn the hierarchical architecture of decision-making itself (group->role->action->navigation->animation)?

 I believe it is possible.
 Jeff Clune puts it well:

 One motivation for a learn-as-much-as-possible approach is the history of machine learning.
 There is a repeating theme in machine learning (ML) and AI research.
 When we want to create an intelligent system, we as a community often first try to hand-design it, meaning we attempt to program it ourselves.
 Once we realize that is too hard, we then try to hand-code some components of the system and have machine learning figure out how to best use those hand-designed components to solve a task.
 Ultimately, we realize that with sufficient data and computation, we can learn the entire system.
 The fully learned system often performs better.
 It also is more easily applied to new challenges (i.e. it is a more general solution).

-I further intuit that, given the variety of interestingness among human gamers, the dominant social organization of scientific effort (i.e. the time horizon and research scale of academic publications) could theorize it but will not be able to invent / discover it.
+I further intuit that, given the variety of tastes for interestingness among human gamers, the dominant social organization of scientific effort (i.e. the time horizon and research scale of academic publications) could perhaps successfully theorize it but will not be able to invent / discover it.